The Christmas Cactus is a popular holiday gift plant. But this

 Hot drafts cause the buds to drop.
 Try to find a window in a cooler

-blossoms will hold longer.
+room - the blossoms will hold longer.

 tricky subject with Christmas cacti.
 While in bloom, water the plant